Sunday, November 16, 2025 | 5:30 pm

 Edgar Meyer

-Meyer recently released a duo recording, But Who’s Gonna Play the Melody?, with Christian McBride this March and completed a recording of his 3 concertos with The Knights, conducted by Eric Jacobsen and produced by Chris Thile.
-In June of 2023, to complete the concerto project, he recorded his Concertino for Bass and 14 Strings in the UK with the Scottish Ensemble led by Jonathan Morton, who commissioned and toured the piece with Meyer in spring of 2022.
-Additionally, Meyer is part of a five-composer group, each having composed a movement for a US premiere with Joshua Bell and the New York Philharmonic in September of 2023.
+2024 also saw a complete recording of Meyer’s three concertos for bass and orchestra with The Knights, conducted by Eric Jacobsen and produced by Chris Thile.
+The concerto project includes his Concertino for Bass and 14 Strings, recorded in 2023 with the Scottish Ensemble led by Jonathan Morton, who commissioned and toured the piece with Meyer in 2022.

 “The most remarkable virtuoso in the relatively unchronicled history of his instrument,” —The New Yorker